 Cropping is a challenging augmentation to learn since the crop location and size are correlated.
 InstaAug's mean-field representation cannot represent this, so achieves low accuracy without the location-related parameterization (LRP).
 LRP consists of $321$ pre-defined crops and predicts the probability of each crop.
 This approach does not scale to high dimensional distributions (e.g. specifying more transformations).
 In contrast, our method can achieve high accuracy without LRP, beating InstaAug by nearly $11\%$ (\cref{tab:tin}).

 \textbf{Learned invariance visualization} Mario-Iggy is a toy dataset from \cite{augerino} consisting of rotated versions of two images.
-Upright and upside-down images are classified as different classes, and each sample lies within $\pm 45^{\circ}$ of its class prototype.
-As the total range of rotations can be easily varied, this dataset is useful for studying learned invariance.
-We consider two variations: \textbf{$\pm 90^{\circ}$ rotation range}, and \textbf{Multi-modal dataset with $3$ modes}.
+Upright/upside-down images are classified as different classes, and each sample lies within $\pm 45^{\circ}$ of its class prototype.
+Since the range of rotations can be altered, this dataset is useful for studying learned invariance.
+We consider two variations: \textbf{$\pm 90^{\circ}$ range}, and \textbf{multi-modal with $3$ modes}.

 The ideal augmentation distribution for Mario-Iggy dataset is $\pm 90^{\circ}$ around the class prototype.
 As the input image rotates, the augmentation distribution shifts such that the resulting augmented image distribution is constant.
 Our model trained on Mario-Iggy can reliably learn an invariant augmentation distribution (\cref{fig:distribution}).
 In the challenging multimodal distribution setting, our model can represent the three modes, whereas InstaAug fails.